When We Are Closed

 There are more than 40 walk-in centres provided by the government around the country for the convenience of patients.
 The nearest one to Buxted and East Hoathly is at:

-The Eastbourne NHS Walk-In Centre oﬀers services on an open-access basis 7 days a week.
+The Brighton NHS Walk-In Centre oﬀers services on an open-access basis 7 days a week 8am to 8pm for those patients aged 1 and over.
 A mixture of Nurse Practitioners and primary care nurses, family planning and health promotion staﬀ provide a range of services including treatment for minor conditions, information, advice and the supply and administration of named medicines.

 Community Hospital Minor Injury Units